NWU-Recode/Recode-Backend/README.md

 - `DELETE /users/{id}` - Delete user

 ### Interactive Documentation

 - **Swagger UI**: http://localhost:8000/docs
 - **ReDoc**: http://localhost:8000/redoc

+### Note: Upload-triggered Challenge Generation

+The slides upload endpoints now act as a middleware that triggers challenge generation automatically after a successful slide extraction and topic creation.
+Generation rules:

+- Every upload will create a base weekly challenge for the detected week.
+- Weeks 2, 6, 10: also generate a "ruby" special challenge and publish it.
+- Weeks 4, 8: also generate an "emerald" special challenge and publish it.
+- Week 12: generate a "diamond" special challenge and publish it.

+Lecturer-facing generation endpoints have been removed; generation is now triggered automatically by upload to simplify the flow.

 ## 🔧 Development

 ### Running Tests

 ```bash
 pytest tests/
 ```

 ### Code Quality

 ```bash
 # Format code
 black app/